unicrowio/sdk/README.md

   marketplaceFee: “<%>”,               // a fee that the marketplace charges
   arbitrator: “<address_or_ens>”,      // a 3rd party arbitrator
-  arbitratorFee: “<%>”,                // a fee that the arbitrator charges })                                     // * - required parameters
+  arbitratorFee: “<%>”,                // a fee that the arbitrator charges
+  paymentReference: "<string_or_null>" // a reference for the payment })                                     // * - required parameters

 const escrowId = result.escrowId